bugzmanov/nes_ebook/src/chapter_3_2.md

 ```

 Before we wrap up, I'd like to mention that the current **run** method is somewhat iffy.
-First, the requirements to increment program_counter by 1 (or 2) after some of operations is error-prone.
+First, the requirement to increment program_counter by 1 (or 2) after some of the operations is error-prone.
 And if we introduce an error, it would be tough to spot it.

 Second, wouldn't it be more readable and convenient if we could group all "LDA" operations under a single `match` cause?

 Lastly, all we do is hardcoding Instructions spec into Rust code.
 And the translation is a bit hard to compare.
-Keeping the code in some table form looks like a more managable approach.
+Keeping the code in some table form looks like a more manageable approach.

  <div style="text-align:center"><img src="./images/ch3.2/image_3_ideal_state.png" width="80%"/></div>